-Courtney Crappell, DMA, NCTM, serves as Associate Professor of Piano & Piano Pedagogy in the Moores School of Music at the University of Houston where he teaches piano and piano pedagogy, and serves as the Coordinator of Class Piano.
+Courtney Crappell, DMA, NCTM, serves as Associate Professor of Piano & Piano Pedagogy in the Moores School of Music at the University of Houston where he teaches piano and piano pedagogy.
 A native of south Louisiana, he earned his BM in Piano Performance at Louisiana State University and then traveled to the University of Oklahoma (OU) to complete his MM and DMA degrees in Piano Performance and Pedagogy.

 Dr. Crappell’s research in piano pedagogy, piano literature, and ethnomusicology has been featured at international and national conferences and he is active as a clinician for state and local teachers in Texas.
 An advocate for the seamless integration of technology in the classroom, he has presented workshops for collegiate and independent music teachers introducing pedagogical techniques using digital keyboards, computer software, Internet utilities, and SMART Board technology.
 He is also co-creator and designer of the website findpianoworks.com.
 The site aims to systematically catalog piano teaching repertoire and anthologies in an effort to simplify the literature search process.
 He has published articles and reviews in the journals American Music Teacher, Clavier Companion, and the online journals, Piano Pedagogy Forum and the MTNA e-Journal.
 He authors a bi-monthly column titled, “The ABCs of Generations XYZ” for the journal, American Music Teacher.
 In 2012, his article, “Preparing Students for Vibrant Classical Sonatina Performances Using Rote Exercises,” won the Music Teachers National Association Article of the Year award.
 In the summer of 2013, he served for five weeks as one of two evaluators selected by the International Piano Performance Evaluations Committee in Taiwan.
 In addition to these creative activities, he remains active on the concert stage as a soloist and collaborative artist.
 During his graduate studies, he was a winner of the University of Oklahoma concerto competition.